 For winter 2022-3, we are based in ECB, looking at some of Jesus’ parables, where He used elements from the natural world to illustrate the Kingdom of Heaven and its growth: treasure, yeast, light from a lamp, harvesting and lost sheep.
 We plan some Creation Walks for the summer.

-Café Church
+Space Makers Church

-Café church is a family friendly gathering with a simple meal on the second Friday of every month, now in its second year.
+Space Makers church (a rebrand of Potato Church) is a family friendly gathering with a simple meal on the second Friday of every month, now in its third year.
 In 2022 we had a mix of people including those who are new or returning to church.
 The format is kept very simple to be a welcoming space where friendships can be fed.
 As people arrive, they are invited to gather and play board games or craft at their table for about half an hour.
 The formal part of the service begins with the leader introducing a bible story and some questions for people to ponder or talk about on their tables as they eat tea.
 The service ends with a short prayer and song.
 The vision is that in chatting and talking with each other, we can learn like the disciples did when gathering around Jesus, asking questions and talking with each other.
 We are looking forward to 2023 and a rebrand to 'Potato Church', trusting God for hidden growth and to be a space for those who don't feel like they would fit into the normal church 'orchard'.

 Cherish